Skip to Main Content

 Smoking Laws

 The State of Kansas has made it unlawful to smoke in an enclosed area or at a public meeting place; this includes any place of employment.
 Employers must also adopt and maintain a written smoking policy that prohibits smoking without exception in all areas of the workplace.
 The written policy must be provided to all employees upon request.
-K.S.
-Stat. § 21-6110.
+Kan.
+Stat.
+Ann. § 21-6110.

 Break Time to Express Milk